OriginQ/VQNET2.0-tutorial-en/source/rst/torch_api.rst

     This class inherits from ``pyvqnet.qnn.vqc.torch.QModule`` and ``torch.nn.Module``.
     This class can be added to the torch model as a submodule of ``torch.nn.Module``.

-    :param qubits: qubits requested using pyqpanda.
-    :param machine: quantum virtual machine requested using pyqpanda.
-    :param num_repetitions_input: the number of repetitions to encode the input in the submodule.
+    :param num_repetitions_input: number of repeat times to encode input in a submodule.
-    :param depth_input: the feature dimension of the input data.
+    :param depth_input: number of input dimension .
-    :param num_unitary_layers: the number of repetitions of the variational quantum gate in each submodule.
+    :param num_unitary_layers: number of repeat times of variational quantum gates.
-    :param num_repetitions: The number of repetitions of the submodule.
+    :param num_repetitions: number of repeat times of submodule.
+    :param initial: initial all parameters with same value, this argument must be QTensor with only one element, default:None.
+    :param dtype: data type of parameter, default:None,use float32.
+    :param name: name of this module.
+    :return: A VQC_QuantumEmbedding instance.

     Example::